odennav/on-premise-vsphere-devops/README.md

    **Install Terraform**

    Ensure that your system is up to date and you have installed the gnupg, software-properties-common, and curl packages installed.

-   You will use these packages to verify HashiCorp's GPG signature and install HashiCorp's Debian package repository.
+   We'll use these packages to verify HashiCorp's GPG signature and install HashiCorp's Debian package repository.
    ```bash
    sudo apt-get update && sudo apt-get install -y gnupg software-properties-common
    ```